ActiveLogin/ActiveLogin.Authentication/README.md

 ## Continuous integration & Packages overview

+CI-builds from master of all packages are available in [our Azure DevOps Artifacts feed](https://dev.azure.com/activesolution/ActiveLogin/_packaging?_a=feed&feed=ActiveLogin-CI).

 ### ActiveLogin.Authentication.BankId.*

+Packages for Swedish BankID.

 | Project | Description | NuGet |
 | ------- | ----------- | ----- |